Data Breach Prevention: A Complete Guide for Security Teams

 Learn how to prevent data breaches by catching stolen credentials early enough to reset them.

-Most data breaches don’t start with a hack.
+Most data breaches don’t start with an exploit.
 They start with a login.
 Attackers buy stolen credentials cheap, walk right past your firewall, and you don’t notice for months.

-Real prevention has two parts: spotting credential leaks early, and technical controls that limit damage when something slips through.
+Real prevention has two parts.
+Catch the credential leaks before they’re used, and have technical controls that limit damage when something gets through anyway.
 This guide covers both.

 What is data breach prevention?